 Thoughts of a record didn’t occur to Kallur until the last few weeks, at the conclusion of a good winter training period.
 “I entered the season with a goal of running a PB and winning in Valencia.
 When things seemed to develop quickly, I still did not want to think of the record, but of course, it was starting to be in the back of my mind.”

 Was this her perfect race?
 “It’s hard to say.
-I don’t think you ever recognize perfection right away.”
-It may not have been perfect race, perhaps, but no one in history has run faster.
+I don’t think you ever recognise perfection right away.”
+It may not have been perfect, perhaps, but no one in history has run faster.

 Robles is “not satisfied”

-With much anticipation of a World record also in the men’s event, run earlier in the programme, Dayron Robles of Cuba found that he could not repeat his feats of the past week, although he did easily win the men’s 60 Hurdles today in 7.40.
+With much anticipation of a world record also in the men’s event, run earlier in the programme, Dayron Robles of Cuba found that he could not repeat his feats of the past week, although he did easily win the men’s 60m hurdles today in 7.40.

-After his 7.33 performance in Düsseldorf two days ago, only 0.03 off Colin Jackson’s world record in the Men’s 60 Hurdles, Robles may have felt pressure today to remove the 14-year-old standard from the books.
+After his 7.33 performance in Dusseldorf two days ago, only 0.03 off Colin Jackson’s world record in the men’s 60m hurdles, Robles may have felt pressure today to remove the 14-year-old standard from the books.
 Ironically, he made his job more difficult by false-starting the first time the runners were in the blocks.

 Vlasic – 2.02m

 Blanka Vlasic kept her season streak of two-metres-or-more competitions alive at four today with a 2.02m leap to win the women’s High Jump over the 1.95 best of Kazakhstan’s Marina Aitova.
-The Osaka champion from last summer ended the afternoon with three unsuccessful tries at a would-be world-leading height of 2.05.
+The world champion ended the afternoon with three unsuccessful tries at a would-be world-leading height of 2.05m.

-For Vlasic, it represented a visit to the jumping venue that had produced Heike Henkel’s World record 2.07, a mark which survived for fourteen seasons until Kaisa Begqvist’s 2.08 leap in Arnstadt in 2006.
+For Vlasic, it represented a visit to the jumping venue that had produced Heike Henkel’s world indoor record 2.07m, a mark which survived for fourteen seasons until Kajsa Begqvist’s 2.08m leap in Arnstadt in 2006.
 “I felt totally good today, but I always had my concentration disturbed because of the sprinting events which cut across my running path.
 I had to wait too long between jumps.”

-Today marked Maria Mutola’s final appearance in Karlsruhe, as the Mozambique runner will end her career at the end of this year.
-Still, she showed she is still a formidable force in the women’s 800 Metres.
-Ukrainian runner Tatyana Petlyuk had tried and failed to overtake Mutola last Sunday in Stuttgart, and today she tried to stay in an attack position by running almost in lane two much of the way.
+Today marked Maria Mutola’s final appearance in Karlsruhe, as the Mozambique runner will finish her career at the end of this year.
+Still, she showed she is still a formidable force in the women’s 800m.
+Ukraine's Tatyana Petlyuk had tried and failed to overtake Mutola last Sunday in Stuttgart, and today she tried to stay in an attack position by running almost in lane two much of the way.